jmfrancklab/jmfrancklab.github.io/People.md

 ### Samantha Betts (MS)

 Sam refined a protocol for the expression and site-directed spin labeling of Proteorhodopsin, and also worked on overmodulation reconstruction.
+Sam currently works at the Aldon Corporation as a Product Developer.

 ## Undergraduates